 Open a Plain Old Investment Account

 This account is perfect for cash you get from other things you’re doing to generate money.
 Things like: real estate rents, cash from your business, inheritance, gifts, and tax refunds.
-All of it goes here to be allocated to an investment.
+All of it goes here to be allocated to investments.

 In the end, everything depends on your specific needs and situation.
 But, you can use these accounts to your benefit and grow your retirement tax-free.
 Learn exactly how much it will take to retire comfortably with my early retirement calculator.